Blog post

 Moreover, when it comes to process modeling, users can benefit from a number of features - for example:

-• The user-friendly, intuitive interface with drag-and-drop functionality simplifies the creation and modification of BPMN diagrams.
-This makes it easy to add tasks for risk management or PMS, thus speeding up the modeling process.
+The intuitive design simplifies the creation and editing of BPMN diagrams, making it easy to add tasks like risk management or PMS and accelerate the modeling process.

-• The automatic report generation feature saves time and ensures consistency in process documentation, which is essential for internal reviews.
+Saves time and ensures consistency in process documentation, which is critical for internal reviews and audits.

 Additionally, Cardanit is cloud-based which facilitates real-time collaboration among team members.
 For example, as the Regulatory Affairs team identifies applicable standards for the fitness tracker, the QA team can simultaneously prepare for compliance testing, ensuring alignment and efficiency.